Text Files - Basic Operations (in Python)

 #flag to indicate whether we opened the file or not

-isFileOpen = False
+is_file_open = False

 try:

-myFile = open("data.txt", mode="a")
+my_file = open("data/data.csv", mode="a")

-isFileOpen = True
+is_file_open = True

 except FileNotFoundError: